bodiddlie/reblog/app/routes/rotjs-tutorial/part9.md

 }
 ```

-`LogMap` is used for mapping key presses to amounts scrolled in our log. `DirectionMap` is be used for mapping key
+`LogMap` is used for mapping key presses to amounts scrolled in our log. `DirectionMap` is to be used for mapping key
 presses to a direction something should be moved. `InputState` should look familiar as it is a copy of the enum we have
 in `engine.ts`.
 I realized as I started work on this chapter that the "state" we were using to determine what to render
 and how to handle updates in the engine was all tied to what input mode the game was currently in.
 Because of this, it